Hawk652/Capstone-Greeting-and-Guidance-Robot/README.md

 # Greeting and Guidance Robot for the Ashraf Islam Building

-The descriptions and information in all readme files in the starter repo (including this one) must be edited.
-All section descriptions must be deleted.
-Any failure to remove the description information (like the statement that you are currently reading) will be heavily penalized!

 ## Executive Summary

 Give the elevator pitch and abstract for the project.
 It should allow interested visitors to broadly understand the motivation for the project and what the project has accomplished.